|

 Use 5 Thanksgiving safety tips to protect your dog

-Thanksgiving safety tips: Choose dog-safe decorations, make sure you have plenty of dog-safe food on hand, and put the trash out.
+Thanksgiving safety tips: Choose dog-safe decorations, ensure you have plenty of food, and dispose of the trash properly.

 Thanksgiving offers an opportunity to celebrate with family and friends.
-But don’t forget your four-legged family members, and use Thanksgiving safety tips to protect them.
+But don’t forget your four-legged family members, and use Thanksgiving safety tips to ensure your pet’s safety.

 Nothing would ruin the festivities more than an emergency trip to the vet.
-So, Dr. Amber Karwacki, a Heart + Paw veterinarian, offers Thanksgiving safety tips to protect your dog.
+Dr. Amber Karwacki, a veterinarian at Heart + Paw, offers Thanksgiving safety tips to protect your dog.

-Contact your vet immediately if you think your dog chewed on one of these plants.
+Contact your veterinarian immediately if your dog ingests any of these plants.

 To be safe, decorate with tiny pumpkins or pine cones and keep them out of your dog’s reach.